glowkeeper/P3D/docs/labs/week5Session1.md

 You can now start creating the fire.
 First, in the _Projects_ window, _Create_, _Folder_ and call it _VFX_.
 Later, you are also going to need a fire [texture](https://docs.unity3d.com/Manual/Textures.html), so _Create_, _Folder_ and call that _Textures_, then go to the [P3D GitHub repository](https://github.com/glowkeeper/P3D), find the _sparksFlipbook_ texture in the _assets/textures_ directory, and drag it into your _Textures_ folder.
 [Flipbooks](https://vfxdoc.readthedocs.io/en/latest/textures/flipbooks/) are a single texture sheet that describes animated image states in a series of rows and columns.
 In essence, a flipbook is an efficient way to reference multiple images.
 The _sparksFlipbook_ is a 3 x 3 texture sheet.

-Later, you will need some audio for the fire, so _Create_, _Folder_ and call that _Audio_.
+Later, you will need some audio for the fire to make it crackle and pop, so _Create_, _Folder_ and call that _Audio_.
 Then go to the [P3D GitHub repository](https://github.com/glowkeeper/P3D), find the _fireInTheHole_ audio asset and drag that into your _Audio_ folder.

 Now create the VFX graph.
 Go to that folder, and now _Create_, _Visual Effects_, _Visual Effects Graph_, and name it _Smoke_.
 In the _Hierarchy_ window, _Create Empty_, and call that _Fire_ and drag your _Smoke VFX Graph_ into that.
 Finally, you will need to add a _Point Light_ that will become the fire itself, so within the _Fire_ parent _GameObject_, _Create_, _Light_, _Point Light_, rename it _Fire_, and set its lumens to _600000_ in the inspector.